A new policy that allows former international students to get a new one-time open work permit if theirs is about to expire takes effect today.

 IRCC offers the PGWP as part of its efforts to attract international students and retain them as skilled workers.
 International students who graduate from Designated Learning Institutions (DLIs) may qualify to apply for a PGWP for up to three years.

-Obtaining a PGWP gives international student graduates the opportunity to look for and secure employment across Canada from any employer of their choice.
+Getting a PGWP gives international student graduates the opportunity to look for and secure employment across Canada from any employer of their choice.
 All the years of Canadian work experience they accumulate can then be used toward an immigration application.

 Skilled worker immigration programs highly value education and work experience that is gained in Canada.
 Express Entry, Quebec Experience Program, the Provincial Nominee Program (PNP), and other pathways put great value on Canadian work experience.
 Express Entry candidates, for instance, are given additional Comprehensive Ranking System (CRS) points based on their Canadian study and work experience.